A RetroSearch Logo

 If the download link or triggering JavaScript is not on the top-level frame of the website, none of the frames between the top-level page and the frame containing the download or JavaScript can be third-party or cross-origin frames.

 You may find references to using the InstallTrigger API to trigger a download from JavaScript.
-This API was never officially supported and will be removed from Firefox 102.
-Use is therefore not recommended.
+This API is not supported and it will be removed (see Bug 1776426).
+Its use is, therefore, not recommended.

-Using either method, when the user downloads the signed add-on file Firefox installs it.
+Using either method, Firefox installs the signed add-on file when the user downloads it.

 See submitting an add-on for details on how to download your signed add-on file.